Hasnatrasool163/StudentTeamManagement-JavaFx-SpringBoot/README.md

 - If using IDEs like IntelliJ, ensure you set up:
   - JavaFX VM options in Run Configuration
   - Correct project SDK and language level
-- Consider using a shared DTO structure or Swagger API documentation for consistency.

 ---